-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this Form is a post-effective registration statement for the same offering.
+Indicate by check mark whether the registration statement for the same offering.
 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "scalerated filer," "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer

-Accelerated filer Smaller reporting company \square
+Non-accelerated filer X Smaller reporting company